kfahn22/animalpose/Animal Pose Dataset/README.md

 [Paper](https://openaccess.thecvf.com/content_ICCV_2019/html/Cao_Cross-Domain_Adaptation_for_Animal_Pose_Estimation_ICCV_2019_paper.html)

 This paper uses both pose-labeled human data and a (much smaller) pose-labeled animal dataset combined with a box-labeled animal dataset.
-The idea is that there are skeletal similarites between the humans and animals that can be leveraged to improve model performance for animal pose estimation.
-They also generate "psuedo" labels for similar (four-legged) animal domains not included in the dataset.
+The basic premise is that there are skeletal similarites between the humans and animals that can be leveraged to improve model performance for animal pose estimation.
+They also generate "psuedo" labels for similar (four-legged) animal domains not included in the dataset which are incorporated into the model if they pass a filter for relability.

 Citation